 1. INTRODUCTION

-Twenty-first-century skills are the special abilities children need to develop so that they can be prepared for the challenges of work and life in the 21st century.
+Twenty-first-century skills are the to prepare them for the challenges of work and life in the 21st century.
 These days, standards for academic performance have changed with the rapid development of information and communication technology (ICT) and the prominent growth of the global economy.
 There have been increasing efforts to identify these information literacy skills and competencies for the 21st century and prepare today's students for the future (Kim & Yoon, 2008; Partnership for 21st Century Skills, 2008; Regeluth, 2010).

-Since 21st-century skills include those skills and abilities for life-long learning, elementary students must acquire them.
+Since 21st-century skills include lifelong learning, elementary students must acquire them.
 Elementary education is the foundation of all schooling, and educators have a responsibility to diagnose students' traits and raise their competencies for the 21st century (Partnership for 21st Century Skills, 2008; Shin, 2008; Slavin, 2010; Dede, 2010).

 Knowledge of best teaching practices was essential to student learning, as teaching is hard work, and so is being a successful student.
-In order for quality learning to take place in a classroom, both teacher and student need to understand how to be successful (Mundry, 2008; Newman, 2009; McDiarmid, 2010).
+For quality learning to take place in a classroom, both the teacher and the student need to understand how to be successful (Mundry, 2008; Newman, 2009; McDiarmid, 2010).

-Reforms in education have become a constant concern not only by educators but also by policymakers from around the world.
-Upgrading the instructional skills of teachers, especially those in the basic education program, will help students become independent learners.
-To effectively carry out the demands of any education reform, immersion of teachers in the subject they teach must be given enough consideration, aside from the fact that they should have the ability to communicate basic knowledge and to develop advanced thinking and problem-solving skills among their students.
+Reforms in education have become a constant concern not only for educators but also for policymakers from around the World.
+Upgrading teachers, especially those in the basic education program, will help students become independent learners.
+To effectively carry out the demands of any educational reform, teachers' immersion in the subject they teach must receive sufficient consideration, along with their ability to communicate basic knowledge and to develop advanced thinking and problem-solving skills among their students.
 (Little, 2008; McCabe and Day, 2009; Corcoran, 2009; Lockwood, 2010).

 Among the biggest problems faced by teachers in the United States is the inability of most students to think analytically.
-Oftentimes, teachers complain about their students who have poor learning and innovation skills and are unable to practice critical thinking proficiency.
-However, what remains as an always pressing problem over the years is the students' incapability to go beyond the basic mastery skills of the lessons their teachers taught (Mundry, 2008).
+Oftentimes, teachers complain about students who have poor learning and innovation skills and are unable to demonstrate proficiency in critical thinking.
+However, what remains an always pressing problem over the years is students' inability to go beyond the basic mastery skills taught in their lessons (Mundry, 2008).

-In the Philippines, teachers noted that students fail to engage in reflective and independent thinking, and they struggle with word problems because they cannot comprehend the problem well enough.
-As a result, schools produced graduates whose skills are not adequate to achieve theoretical proficiency and technical know-how, besides being unable to evaluate information critically and competently (Arinto & Garcia, 2009).
+In the Philippines, teachers noted that students fail to engage in reflective and independent thinking.
+They and struggle with word problems because they cannot comprehend them well enough.
+As a result, schools produced graduates whose skills were inadequate to achieve theoretical proficiency and technical know-how, and who were unable to evaluate information critically and competently (Arinto & Garcia, 2009).

 In the local setting, at the district staff meeting, the supervisor, Angelito D. Carreon, reveals the low performance of students as exposed in the National Achievement Test.
 Hence, teachers are encouraged to explore other teaching strategies to improve students' performance.

-The above statements prompt the researcher to conceive this study so as to inquire whether or not students in the elementary grade have acquired the essential skills that will prepare them for the future, making this study a document with social relevance and making this research contribute new knowledge in the field of education.
+The above statements prompt the researcher to toconduct this study to inquire whether students in the elementary grades have acquired the essential skills that will prepare them for the future, thereby making this study a document of social relevance and contributing new knowledge in the field of education.

 Statement of the Problem

-This study aimed to find out the significant influence of pedagogical performance of teachers on the 21st-century skills of learners.
+This study aimed to learners, and determine the significant influence of teachers' pedagogical performance on learners' 21st-century skills.
 Specifically, it sought to find the answers to the following questions:

 What is the extent of the pedagogical performance of teachers manifested in terms of: